Restructuring Compensation Services - Bankruptcies, Reorganizations & Other Financially Distressed Transactions

 - Minimum and maximum payouts associated with employee levels.

 NFPCC has observed a growing trend among recently emerged companies whereby executives receive lower severance and CIC multiples compared to companies that have not experienced a restructuring event.
 This is indicative of a desire to limit compensation opportunity to management teams that have the perception of diminishing shareholder value, regardless of the reality.
-Further, this runs counter to the notion that higher CIC multiples for executives will better align them with shareholders in a M&A transaction.
+Further, this runs counter to the notion that higher CIC multiples for executives will better align them with shareholders in an M&A transaction.

 Severance/CIC/Employment Case Study